Phidica/sublime-fish/README.md

 Branches and releases
 ---------------------

-ST2 support and ST3 support is separated between two branches:
+Support for different ST major versions is separated between several branches:

+- `master`: Plugins compatible with ST4, and syntax provides highlighting for the currently supported version of fish (see top of page).
-- `st2`: Plugins only compatible with ST2, syntax uses `tmLanguage` scheme, and provides highlighting for fish 2.7 *only*.
+- `st3`: Plugins compatible with ST3 and above (via backwards compatibility features), and syntax provides highlighting for fish versions between 2.7 and 3.2.
-- `master`: Plugins only compatible with ST3, syntax uses `sublime-syntax` scheme, and provides highlighting up to the currently supported version of fish.
+- `st2`: Plugins only compatible with ST2, syntax uses the more limited `tmLanguage` scheme instead of `sublime-syntax`, and provides highlighting for fish 2.7 *only*.

+The particular fish major version supported by a tagged release is indicated by the version number:

-The 2.x.x series of releases (on both ST support branches) only support fish 2.7.
+- The 2.x.x series (on `st2` and `st3`) only supports fish 2.7.

-The 3.x.x series of releases (on the `master` branch alone) includes support for fish 3.0 and beyond.
+- The 3.x.x series (on `st3` and `master`) includes support for fish 3.0 and beyond.

 Contribution
 ------------